Infrastructure connecting a property to a telecommunications network - in detail

 - the consumer’s side of a main distribution frame, if there is one

 - the consumer’s side of a network termination device, if there is one

 - the consumer’s side of the first socket after the cabling enters the building

 - for a satellite service, the outside surface of the receiver in the satellite equipment.

 Generally, unless agreed to by the consumer and provider, the consumer is responsible for installing customer cabling not supplied by the provider as part of the service.
 We recommend that the consumer use a registered cabler to install customer cabling.

 The consumer is responsible for fixing faults on the customer side of the boundary unless otherwise agreed with the provider.
 The provider is responsible for maintaining and fixing infrastructure up to the customer side of the boundary.
-For disputes about assessing where a fault is located see our position statement Faulty services or equipment.
+For disputes about assessing where a fault is located see our guidance on Faulty services or equipment - in detail.

 Dealing with a dispute